All Products

 predictor.linkFrom(model, data).print()

-Create two MaxCompute tables named Table 1 and Table 2.
-Table 1 contains the userid and itemid fields, and Table 2 contains the itemid field.
-The fields are of the STRING type.
-Run the tunnel command on the MaxCompute client to upload the training dataset to Table 1 and the test dataset to Table 2.
-Then, set the Table Name parameter of the Read Table-1 component to Table 1 and the Table Name parameter of the Read Table-2 component to Table 2.
-For information about how to install and configure the MaxCompute client, see MaxCompute client (odpscmd).
-For information about Tunnel commands, see Tunnel commands.
+2. Create two MaxCompute tables: Table 1 with userid and itemid fields, and Table 2 with the itemid field.
+All fields are STRING type.
+Upload the training dataset to Table 1 and the test dataset to Table 2 by using the tunnel command.
+Set Read Table-1 to Table 1 and Read Table-2 to Table 2.
+For more information about how to install and configure the MaxCompute client, see Connect using the local client (odpscmd).
+For more information about Tunnel commands, see Tunnel commands.

-Import the training dataset to the Swing Train component and configure the component parameters.
-For more information, see the Method 1: Configure the component in the PAI console section of this topic.
+3. Import the training dataset to the Swing Train component and configure the parameters as described in Method 1: Configure the component in Machine Learning Designer.

-Use the test dataset and the trained model as input to the Swing Recommendation component to perform prediction.
+4. Import the test dataset and the model to the Swing prediction component for prediction.